sympy/sympy/doc/src/contributing/new-contributors-guide/writing-tests.md

   continuation prompt, as in the example above.
 The doctest runner also allows long outputs to be line wrapped (it ignores newlines in the output).

 - Common symbol names can be imported from `sympy.abc`.
-Uncommon symbol names, or symbols that use assumptions, should be defined using `symbols`.
+Uncommon symbol names or symbols that use assumptions should be defined using `symbols`.

   ```py
   >>> from sympy.abc import x, y